Baptist Peace Fellowship of North America

 The Baptist Peace Fellowship of North America-Bautistas por la Paz (BPFNA-Bautistas por la Paz) is a Baptist Christian denomination.
 The headquarters is in Charlotte, North Carolina.

 History

 The Convention has its origins in the establishment of the Baptist Pacifist Fellowship by a group of the American Baptist Churches USA in 1939.
 It was officially founded in 1984.

-According to a denomination census released in 2020, it claimed 77 churches.
+According to an association census released in 2024, it claimed 77 churches.

 Most members of BPFNA-Bautistas por la Paz are located in one of the four member nations of the organization (Canada, Mexico, Puerto Rico and the United States) however anyone around the world committed to the work of peace and justice can join.
 The BPFNA-Bautistas por la Paz membership is composed of individuals and organizations with the latter being mostly churches.
 Some churches choose to get involved at a deeper level and are considered to be partner congregations of the organization.

 BPFNA-Bautistas por la Paz is a faith-based partner of Equal Exchange through the Baptist Fair Trade Project.